Tallwave/guidelines/swift-style-guide.md

 ```

-Since the compiler does not allow you to re-declare protocol conformance in a derived class, it is not always required to replicate the extension groups of the base class.
-Example:
+Since the compiler does not allow you to re-declare protocol conformance in a derived class, it is not always required to replicate the extension groups of the base class. **Example**:

 ```swift
 // Derived class `UITableViewController` already conforms to dataSource and delegate protocols.